-On April 24, 2015, the Company entered into a securities purchase agreement (the "April Purchase Agreement") with a group of accredited investors (the "April Purchasers") pursuant to which the Company sold to such purchasers an aggregate of \$1,575,000 principal amount of secured convertible notes (the "Convertible Notes"), Class A Common Stock Purchase Warrants (the "Class A Warrant" and each a "Class A Warrant")) to purchase up to 468,749 shares of the Company's common stock, and Class B Common Stock Purchase Warrants (the "Class B Warrant", and each a "Class B Warrants"; the Class A Warrants and the Class B Warrants, collectively, the "April Warrants") to purchase up to 468,749 shares of the Company's common stock.
-The Convertible Notes bear interest at 6% per annum and are convertible at any time, in whole or in part, at the option of the holders into shares of common stock at a conversion price of \$2.52 per share.
-The April Warrants are exercisable beginning six (6) months after issuance through the fifth (5th) anniversary of such initial exercise price equal to \$3.02 per share and the Class B Warrants have an initial exercise price equal to \$3.02 per share and the Class B Warrants have an initial exercise price equal to \$3.02 per share and the Class B Warrants have an initial exercise price equal to \$5.00 per share.
+On April 24, 2015, the Company entered into April Purchase Agreement with the April Purchasers pursuant to which the Company sold to such purchasers an aggregate of \$1,575,000 principal amount of the April Convertible Notes, the Class A Warrants to purchase up to 46,875 shares of the Company's common stock, and the Class B Warrants to purchase up to 46,875 shares of the Company's common stock.
+The April Convertible Notes bear interest at 6% per annum and are convertible at any time, in whole or in part, at the option of the holders into shares of common stock at a conversion price of \$25.20 per share.
+The April Warrants are exercisable beginning six (6) months after issuance through the fifth (5th) anniversary of such initial exercise price equal to \$30.20 per share and the Class B Warrants have an initial exercise price equal to \$50.00 per share.
 The Company received cash proceeds of \$1,481,500 from the issuance of the Convertible Notes after deducting debt issuance costs of \$93,500.